silx-kit/fabio/doc/source/getting_started.rst

 saving data in HDF5.
 FabIO will rely on H5Py, which already provides a good HDF5 binding for Python, as an external dependency, to be able to read and write such HDF5 files.
+This starts to be available in version 0.4.0.

 Conclusion
 ----------